getkirby/sandbox/README.md

 To switch to a new environment visit `http://sandbox.test?env=demokit` for example.

-**ATTENTION: switching environments will delete all existing content, accounts and sessions in your sandbox!**
+**ATTENTION: switching environments will delete all existing content, accounts and sessions in your sandbox (see below for storing changes)!**

 ### Installing accounts when switching envionments